john-azzaro/-Functional-Programming-from-the-Beginning/README.md

 ```

 ## To avoid a value mutation, make the value read-only with Object.freeze.
 So in order to make a data strcuture that can be read but not written to, you need to call Object.freeze.
-When you use Object.freeze, you care telling the object (i.e. orderDetails)
+When you use Object.freeze, you are telling the object (i.e. orderDetails) that you should all the properties to have the *read-only* attribute on them so that none of them can be changed.
+However, this is only a shallow implementation, which means that if you have nested objects you would have to freeze each of those levels.

+However, should you really care if you are making an object immutable.
+Not really, because the real intention of Object.freeze is to tell the *reader* that
 ```JavaScript
   {
     const orderDetails = {